 - Distance: 2.3 kilometers (out‑and‑back)

 - Elevation Gain: 180 meters

 Open this adventure in the app to save it offline.

 Vettakollen is a peak located between Holmenkollen and Sognsvann, just on the northern edge of the city, providing some of the best panoramic views of Oslo.

 A round trip hike to the top of Vettakollen from the nearest T-bane stop can be done in about an hour and is quite accessible for hikers of all skill levels.
 The trail is a wide and well-maintained rocky path and it is recommended to wear the appropriate hiking shoes.

-From downtown Oslo, jump on the westbound T-bane line towards 1-Frognerseteren until the “Vettakollen” stop, the 9th stop after Majorstuen.
+From downtown Oslo, jump on the westbound T-bane line 1 (Frognerseteren) to the Vettakollen stop, the 9th stop after Majorstuen.
 It takes about 20 minutes from downtown to the start of the hike -- it does not get much easier than that!

 The rocky trail you find at the end of Båntjernveien will connect you to a larger road-like trail that heads uphill to the left.
 Only a few meters further and you will come to another fork in the road with a trail sign.
 Stay left at this point and walk a few more meters, again keeping to your left and head up the rocky trail.
-One final fork will come up shortly and make sure to stay to your right to follow the trail which is relatively wide and rocky with a gradual incline.
+One final fork will arrive shortly.
+Make sure to stay to your right to follow the trail which is relatively wide and rocky with a gradual incline.
 This trail will provide views of Frognerseteren on your left and the Oslo city center on your right as you follow the trail up the hill.